-Risk Number RM007 Date of update 19 June 2018 Risk Name Potential risk of organisation Potential risk of organisational failure due to data quality issues.
-Risk Owner Simon George Date entered on risk register 01 July 2015
+Risk Number RM007 Date of update 18 September 2018 Risk Name Potential risk of organisational failure due to data quality issues.
+Risk Owner Simon George 01 July 2015

 Failure to manage the data quality will prevent us from ensuring that data relating to key Council priorities is robust and valid.
 This places the Council at risk of making decisions using data that is not always as robust as it should be.
 This may lead to poor or ineffective commissioning, flawed decision making and increased vulnerability of clients, service users and staff.
 This risk is separate to RM003, which looks at the risk of failure to adhere to national and/or local statute or codes of practice relating to information compliance or information security.